the-road-to-javascript/the-road-to-javascript/manuscript/javascript-dom-one/index.md

 </html>
 ~~~~~~~

-In order to use another file in a HTML file, we can use the `<link>` tag.
+In order to include another file in a HTML file, we can use the `<link>` tag.
 For example, if we would want to load a CSS file which styles our HTML file, we can include it by referencing it:

 {title="index.html",lang="html"}
 ~~~~~~~